 Wild Waves Pool

 Kids can enjoy a sudsy foam party before the family hits The Wild Waves pool, Georgia’s largest wave pool.
 Play in the waves or ride on a tube, all while watching music videos on a jumbo screen.

-This aquatic adventure is an inflatable obstacle course in the lake that doubled in size this year.
-Bring your A game if you complete this adventure with kids – they often beat parents through the course.
+Put on a life jacket and swim out to this inflatable obstacle course – it’s challenging!
+Bring your “A” game if you complete this adventure with kids – they often beat parents through the course.

 Water Slides for All

 Margaritaville has a water slide for everyone, no matter where you fall on the thrill-seeking spectrum.
-Choose from slides like Raging River, a tube ride through a peaceful tree-lined area reminiscent of meandering down rapids on a river, to more heart-pounding rides like Triple Threat, The Intimidator and the Fin Dunker.
+Choose from slides like Raging River, a tube ride through a peaceful tree-lined area reminiscent of meandering down rapids on a river, to more heart-pounding rides like Triple Threat, The Intimidator and Cat 4.

 Reasonably Priced Refreshments